durankeeley/purdue-devops-project/project-document.md

 1. Push the code to out github repository
 2. Create a continuous integration pipeline using Jenkins to compile,test and package the code present in Github
-3. Write docker file to push the war file to tomcat server
+3. Write dockerfile to push the war file to tomcat server
 4. Integrate docker with Ansible and write playbook
 5. Deploy artifacts to Kubernetes cluster
 6. Monitor resources using grafana